vigo/textmate2-python-fmt/README.md

 ```

 You need to set `TM_PYTHON_FMT_PYTHON_PATH` variable (**TextMate > Preferences > Variables**)
 and set the value according to the result above.
+If `TM_PYTHON` exists, bundle
+will fall back to `TM_PYTHON` value as python executable.

 ```bash